sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 ### <a name='Goals'></a>Goals

 - Enable CAPZ pod to use AZWI on the management cluster to authenticate to Azure to create/update/delete resources as part of workload cluster lifecycle management

+### <a name='NonGoals'></a>Non Goals

+- Automation for migration from AAD pod identity to workload identity.
+- More flexible way so key distribution so that key pair other than the one present for the exiting cluster via `<cluster-name>-sa` secret can be used.
+To understand more on this please refer [MigrationPlan](#migration-plan)

 ## <a name='Proposal'></a>Proposal